 How To Succeed in Your New Job: The First Week, Month and 90 Days

 Congratulations on your new job!
-You’ve put in the hard work it takes to get to this point and that deserves a celebration.
+You have put in the hard work it takes to get to this point and that deserves a celebration.

-There’s a lot of uncertainty that comes with a new job.
-You’ll encounter new people, a new environment and a new set of responsibilities.
-To set you up for success, we’ve put together these tips to guide you through your first milestones.
+There is a lot of uncertainty that comes with a new job.
+You encounter new people, a new environment and a new set of responsibilities.
+To set you up for success, we have put together these tips to guide you through your first milestones.

 Success during week one is about balance.
-You want to make great first impressions but you shouldn’t put too much pressure on yourself to get everything right.
+You want to make great first impressions but you need not put too much pressure on yourself to get everything right.
 The goal is to learn about your new workplace and feel out your place in that ecosystem.

 In the first week:

 1. Introduce yourself, relentlessly.
 Studies have shown that anxiety in new situations can come in part from not feeling confident in how to introduce ourselves.
-It’s a natural feeling.
-When you’re new, you don’t necessarily want to call attention to yourself.
+It is a natural feeling.
+When you are new, you do not necessarily want to call attention to yourself.
 But in the first days of a new job, you want your enthusiasm to shine through.
-So find the right timing and give a quick, energetic introduction to the people you don’t know yet.
+So find the right timing and give a quick, energetic introduction to the people you do not know yet.

 If meeting new people is particularly important to you, you can enlist the help of others.
-Mention to your manager that introducing yourself is a priority for you and ask for a list of people you should get to know.
+Mention to your manager that introducing yourself is a priority for you and ask for a list of people you are required to know.
 In meetings, you could ask the organiser to give you some time at the beginning or end to introduce yourself.